 2.2.
 Stuctural characterization

 The microstructure of biomaterials was evaluated using microcomputed tomography (Skyscan 1174, Bruker microCT, Kontich, Belgium).
 Before the experiment, the scaffolds were soaked in normal saline solution (0.9% NaCl, Sigma-Aldrich, Warsaw, Poland).
 The porosity (closed, open, and total) was assessed using two-dimensional (2D) image analysis.
 In turn, the pore size distribution was evaluated based on three-dimensional (3D) analysis, using the structure separation parameter.
-This parameter is defined as the diameter of the largest sphere, which fulfils two conditions: the sphere encloses the point (but the point is not necessarily the center of the sphere) and the sphere entirely bounds within the pore space [32].
+This parameter is defined as the diameter of the largest sphere, which fulfils two conditions: the sphere encloses the point (but the point is not necessarily the center of the sphere) and the boundary of the sphere is entirely within the pore space [32].

 2.3.
 Evaluation of mechanical properties